Data-Bishop/Dockerized-Full-Stack-Web-Application-Deployment/README.md

 - [Frontend README](./frontend/README.md)
 - [Backend README](./backend/README.md)

-## Implementation of the Dockerized Full Stack Web Application Deployment
+## Dockerizing the Full Stack Application Locally

-After completing the steps above, the following steps are taken to dockerize the application:
+After completing the getting started step above, the following steps are taken to dockerize the application:

 ### Step 1: Build the Frontend Image in the `frontend` Directory